Talkamatic/dialogue-domain-descriptions/docs/api-definitions/pipeline_api.md

 The `context` object is provided unless an error has occurred and contains the following members:

 - `active_ddd`: The name of the currently active DDD.
+- `available_ddds`: The DDDs available in the current DDD set.
 - `facts`: Information gathered during the conversation (see [facts object](#facts-object)).
 - `language`: ID of the current language.
 - `goal`: Currently active goal, expressed as a [goal in the dialog formalism](../formalism.md#goals).